Among the Nation’s Best Cancer Programs, With Better Survival

 Research to Improve Care – Including Immunotherapy Trials

 - Seattle Children’s is well known for developing promising new treatments and leading research studies with the goal of improving cure rates.
 We work hard to find the best research study (clinical trial) for your child.

-- As research leaders, we can offer our patients the very latest treatments being studied, including Phase 1 clinical trials.
+- As research leaders, we can offer our patients the very latest treatments being studied, including phase 1 clinical trials.
+In fact, we have more open Children’s Oncology Group clinical trials than 98% of pediatric academic medical centers.
+This means your care team has more possibilities to consider when recommending options for your child.
 These early studies are especially important if your child has cancer that does not respond well to treatment or comes back.

 - Our doctors and researchers are leading efforts to better treat cancer in children, teens and young adults by boosting the immune system.
 Our T-cell immunotherapy clinical trials include PLAT for relapsed acute lymphoblastic leukemia (ALL) and ENCIT for some forms of neuroblastoma.

 - Through leadership in international organizations like the Children’s Oncology Group (COG), we help set the worldwide agenda for cancer research.
 Our doctors lead clinical trials that are changing the standard of care, improving cure rates and reducing side effects of treatment.